Find honey from local hives here!

 The color in liquid honey varies from clear and colorless (like water) to dark amber or black.
 The various honey colors are basically all shades of yellow and amber.
 Color varies with botanical origin, age, and storage conditions, but transparency or clarity depends on the amount of suspended particles such as pollen (24).
 Less common honey colors are bright yellow (sunflower), reddish undertones (chest nut), grayish (eucalyptus) and greenish (honeydew).

-Crystalization of Honey
+Crystallization of Honey

 Honey crystallization results from the formation of monohydrate glucose crystals, which vary in number, shape, dimension, and quality with the honey composition and storage conditions.
 The lower the water and the higher the glucose content of honey, the faster the crystallization.
 Once crystallized, honey turns lighter in color because the glucose crystals are white.